Faiz-3112/Real-Time-Voter-Authentication-System/README.md

 - Database Management: SQLite3 is used to store and manage voter information securely.
 - Encryption: Sensitive data, such as barcodes, are encrypted using the cryptography.fernet module before being stored in the database.

 ## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.
+This project is licensed under a proprietary license.
+All rights are reserved by the author.

+For more details, see the [LICENSE](LICENSE) file.

 ## Contact